 In our IT and Engineering segment, we supply services to a wide range of clients.
-Our clients range from very large companies that may, for example, be installing new enterprise-wide computer systems and have a need for a project manager with a certain type of experience to a system integrator who is looking for a similar person.
-We can also provide contract professionals with a specific type of embedded software expertise to a smaller company finishing up the development of a new product.
-The disciplines in our IT and Engineering segment are quite varied in the information technology, hardware/software, engineering and telecom markets.
+Our clients range from large companies that may, for example, be installing new enterprise-wide computer systems and have a need for a subject matter expert with a specific technical and industry-specific experience, to a mid-sized medical device manufacturer who needs specialized mechanical engineers.
+The disciplines in our IT and Engineering segment are quite varied in the information technology, software and hardware, mechanical and electrical engineering, and network and telecommunication engineering markets.
 Assignments in our IT and Engineering segment typically have a term of approximately five months.